BjoernRave/i18n-magic/README.md

 - Updating existing translations that need changes
 - Fixing translation errors across all locales
 - Maintaining consistency when modifying content
+- Automatically updating translations in all relevant namespaces

 ### `check-missing`